 The Gut-Oral Axis: Connecting Dental Health to Digestive Wellness

 The oral microbiome’s link to overall health is increasingly recognised as powerful and clinically significant.
-Oral dysbiosis and periodontal disease are associated with a surprisingly wide range of systemic conditions, including irritable bowel disease, various types of arthritis, diabetes, and gastrointestinal cancers.
-The gut-oral axis operates through both direct pathogen transfer and systemic inflammatory signalling.
+Oral dysbiosis and periodontal disease are associated with a surprisingly wide range of systemic conditions, including inflammatory bowel disease, various types of arthritis, diabetes, and gastrointestinal cancers.⁶ The gut-oral axis operates through both direct pathogen transfer and systemic inflammatory signalling.

 The Oral Microbiome and Systemic Health

 Like the gut, the mouth hosts a complex microbial ecosystem with hundreds of bacterial species.
-Whilst many oral bacteria are harmless commensals, pathogenic species can colonise dental surfaces, forming biofilms that can calcify into tartar if undisturbed.
-When pathogenic bacteria dominate these biofilms, they release toxins and enzymes that damage surrounding tissues, triggering immune responses and progressive periodontal disease.
+Whilst many oral bacteria are harmless commensals, pathogenic species can colonise dental surfaces, forming biofilms that calcify into tartar if undisturbed.
+In dogs with periodontal disease, the oral microbiome shows significant compositional shifts, with dramatically increased abundance of Porphyromonas and Fusobacterium alongside higher predicted lipopolysaccharide biosynthesis activity.⁵ When pathogenic bacteria dominate these biofilms, they release toxins and enzymes that damage surrounding tissues, triggering immune responses and progressive periodontal disease.

 How Oral Pathogens Reach the Gut

-Pathogenic bacteria from the oral cavity can reach the rest of the body through multiple routes.
-They may be engulfed by immune cells and transported through lymphatic and circulatory systems.
+Pathogenic bacteria from the oral cavity can reach the rest of the body through multiple routes.⁶ They may be transported through the lymphatic and circulatory systems via immune cells.
 In advanced periodontal disease, bacteria can enter directly into the bloodstream through damaged gingival tissue.
-Perhaps most directly, every swallow transports oral bacteria to the gastrointestinal tract, where they can colonise the gut and disrupt existing microbiome balance.
+Perhaps most directly, every swallow transports oral bacteria to the gastrointestinal tract, where they can colonise the gut and disrupt existing microbiome balance — a pathway supported by the detection of oral pathobionts including Porphyromonas, Fusobacterium, and Treponema in faecal samples.⁶

 Oral Conditions Linked to Gut Health